 Much like Bad Tom himself, who turned his back on his outlaw ways in his last hours, the brewery has committed to doing what is right.
 Bad Tom Smith Brewing’s turnaround is a credit to Sheryl and John Vojtush’s purchasing the Cincinnati brewery in April, 2015.
 Since that time, the taprooms have been remodeled, new equipment purchased, staff has been added, and expansion plans are being implemented.
-Head Brewer Sean Smith, a relative of the namesake outlaw has grown as a reputable brewer, especially since the addition of new brewing equipment in late 2016.
-The quality of each of our beers has improved, so much so that new beers and styles are being added to the lineup consistently.
+Head Brewer Sean Smith, a relative of the namesake outlaw has grown as a reputable brewer, developing the highest quality craft beer for each style we have in our portfolio.

 “Being community-centric is an important part of who we are at Bad Tom Smith,” said Vojtush.
 “We will continue to be a brand that will integrate as part of a community with styles of beer that will resonate for all who enjoy craft beer.”
 With higher quality and increased quantity of beers, Bad Tom Smith is poised to go into other markets as well, all within a four-hour drive of the Cincinnati production facility.
 “We will bring in new team members, in Cincinnati and each other location, that will allow us to become a brand that community will enjoy,” Vojtush said.